-(8) "Cumulatively Replaced" means the addition of or change in multiple components within a three-year period.
+(8) "Cumulatively replaced" means the addition of or change in multiple components within a 3-year period.

-(9) "Effective Date" or "Effective Date of Prohibition" means the date of manufacture after which the prohibitions provided in Table 1 of this chapter go into effect.
+(9) "Effective date" or "effective date of prohibition" means the date of manufacture after which the prohibitions provided in Regulation .03B of this chapter go into effect.

-(10) "End-use" means processes or classes of specific applications within industry sectors, including those listed in Table 1 of this chapter.
+(10) "End-use" means processes or classes of specific applications within industry sectors, including those listed in Regulation .03B of this chapter.

-(11) "Flexible Polyurethane" means a non-rigid synthetic foam containing polymers created by the reaction of isocyanate and polyol, including, that used in furniture, bedding, and chair cushions.
+(11) "Flexible polyurethane" means a non-rigid synthetic foam containing polymers created by the reaction of isocyanate and polyol, including that used in furniture, bedding, and chair cushions.

 (12) "Foam" means a product with a cellular structure formed via a foaming process in a variety of materials that undergo hardening via a chemical reaction or phase transition.
+(13) "Foam blowing agent" means a substance used to

-(13) "Foam Blowing Agent" means a substance used to produce foam.
+(13) "Foam blowing agent" means a substance used to produce foam.

-(14) "Household Refrigerators and Freezers.
+(14) Household Refrigerators and Freezers.

-(a) "Household Refrigerators and Freezers" means refrigerators, refrigeratorfreezers, freezers, and miscellaneous household refrigeration appliances intended for residential use.
+(a) "Household refrigerators and freezers" means refrigerators, refrigerator-freezers, freezers, and miscellaneous household refrigeration appliances intended for residential use.

-(b) "Household Refrigerators and Freezers" does not include "household refrigerators and freezers - compact", or "household refrigerators and freezers - built-in."
+(b) "Household refrigerators and freezers" does not include household refrigerators and freezers - compact or household refrigerators and freezers - built-in.